herbierand/procfd/README.md

 [^2]: `lsof -b` avoids blocking calls, but also fails to display any socket information
 [^3]: `lsfd` and `lsof +E` display limited information about the socket endpoint including the command, socket number, and fd number, but not the socket endpoint path. `lsfd` may miss some endpoints if process filters are applied
 [^4]: Not currently implemented but PRs welcome!
-[^5]: Not currently implemented, but can use grep to filter output of `procfd --type path`